pliablepotato/ai_intent_framework/README.md

 - Would it be fair to others if this AI use became the norm?
 - Does sharing this piece of AI content affect the visibility or recognition of someone else's work?
+- Am I meaningfully contributing the the community of work within my domain ?

 ---

-### 6. 🛠️ Accessibility is a valid use, but not a loophole.
+### 6. Accessibility is a valid use, but not a loophole.

 If AI enables access, use it.
 But don’t overreach.
 Transparency still applies.

-- Am I being honest and limited in how AI helps me express myself?
+- Am I being honest and limiting how AI helps me express myself?
-- Could I otherwise use tools or support to express myself despite limitations?
+- Could I otherwise use tools or support to express myself despite these limitations?

 ## AI Use Summary Table
+*AI Assisted based on principles*

 | Use Case                             | Allowed? | Conditions                                                       |
 |------------------------------------|----------|------------------------------------------------------------------|